-^{95 953} A.2d 227 (Del.
+^{142 953} A.2d 227 (Del.
 2008).

-96 953 A.2d at 235.
+143 Id. at 235.

-97 953 A.2d at 234-35.
+144 Id. at 234-35.

-98 953 A.2d at 231 (tracking Rule 14-a(8)(i)(1).
+145 Id. at 231 (tracking Rule 14-a(8)(i)(1), 17 C.F.R. § 240.14a-8(i)(1) (2008)).

-99 Id. (tracking Rule 14a-8(i)(2).
+146 Id. (tracking Rule 14a-8(i)(2), 17 C.F.R. § 240.14a-8(i)(2)).

-100 953 A.2d at 236.
+147 Id. at 236.

-101 953 A.2d at 238 (footnote omitted).
+148 Id. at 238 (footnote omitted).

+149 Id. at 235.

-The CA case injects uncertainty into whether shareholders of Delaware corporations can pursue the bylaw route to "say on pay."
-To be sure, such a bylaw aims only at an advisory vote, thus wanting to be a bylaw "that establishes or regulates a process for substantive director decision-making," not one "that mandates the decision itself."
-Nevertheless the subject of the initiative, executive compensation, is at the core of the board's managerial function and one goal of the bylaw is to enhance shareholder influence over pay.
-Unlike in director elections, however, shareholders have no obvious role in setting executive compensation.
-As with other business decision (undoing a poison pill, for example), the preexisting Delaware default is that shareholders should focus on replacing the board.
-The power that shareholders now have in the compensation area derives from the voting requirements of stock exchange listing rules 104 and the Internal Revenue Code.
-105 The Delaware courts have previously indicated that such external grants of shareholder power do not create a protectable Delaware interest.
-106 Moreover. the "say on pay" bylaw would require the board to put an advisory resolution on executive compensation before the shareholders every year.
-Does this denial of discretion prevent the directors from "fully discharging their fiduciary duties?"
+rectly undo the decision.150 The power that shareholders now have in the compensation area derives from the voting requirements of stock exchange listing rules151 and the Internal Revenue Code.152 The Delaware courts have previously indicated that such external grants of shareholder power do not create a protectable Delaware interest.153 Moreover, a "say on pay" bylaw would require the board to put an advisory resolution on executive compensation before the shareholders every year.
+Does this denial of discretion prevent the directors from "fully discharging their fiduciary duties"?
 It is not just that the SEC might exclude a "say on pay" bylaw from an issuer proxy, but that such a bylaw might be invalidated by a reviewing state court.

 Finally, when the public eye veers away from this current crisis, Delaware (or some other state) may well adopt some management-protective law that puts executive compensation off limits for shareholder engagement.
-So might be predicted by the "race to the bottom" theorists about corporate law's evolution.
+This would be predicted by those who would explain corporate law's evolution as a "race to the bottom."
+154

-Thus a useful role for federal legislation is to establish shareholders' right to opt into a "say on pay" regime.
-The bill passed by the House in the 110th Congress usefully describes the nature of that regime; 107 the legislation could be readily modified to establish that such an opt-in right is exercisable through a shareholder vote pursuant to procedures specified by the SEC for qualifying shareholders to propose an opt-in via issuer proxy access.
-108
+Thus, a useful role for federal legislation is to establish shareholders' right to opt into a "say on pay" regime.
+The bill passed by the House in the 110th Congress usefully describes the nature of that regime; 155 the legislation could be readily modified to establish that such an opt-in right is exercisable through a shareholder vote pursuant to procedures specified by the SEC for qualifying shareholders to propose an opt-in via issuer proxy access.
+156